ungerts/edn-java/README.md

 ## Printing

-The package `us.bpsm.edn.printer` provides an extensible printer for converting java data structures to valid *edn* text.
+The package `org.jabref.edn.printer` provides an extensible printer for converting java data structures to valid *edn* text.
 The default configuration can print values of the following types, as well as Java's `null`, which prints as `nil`:

- - `us.bpsm.edn.Keyword`
+ - `org.jabref.edn.Keyword`
- - `us.bpsm.edn.Symbol`
+ - `org.jabref.edn.Symbol`
- - `us.bpsm.edn.TaggedValue`
+ - `org.jabref.edn.TaggedValue`
  - `java.lang.Boolean`
  - `java.lang.Byte`
  - `java.lang.CharSequence`, which includes `java.lang.String`.